Top 10 Most Played MMORPGs in 2019 - What MMOs SHOULD You Be Playing!?!

 Lineage 2: Classic

-Lineage 2: Classic is a free to play MMORPG that was re-released by NCSoft in an attempt to play off of some nostalgia surrounding the game.
+Lineage 2: Classic is a free to play MMORPG that was re-released by NCSoft in an attempt to play off of some nostalgia surrounding the game, and it worked wonders.

 The game doesn’t offer much in the way of character creation or character customization unfortunately but games released back when Lineage 2 did never offered much in the way of customization, so it’s no surprise.

 It does have a VIP membership that offers things like increased XP and SP, increased item drop rate, a daily box and other handy little boosts.

 Lineage 2: Classic’s population is actually higher than I would’ve thought.
 I’d heard good things about it, but currently it sits at around 30,000 concurrent players split across their servers.

 To put that into perspective, the non-classic version has around 12,000 players.

 Black Desert Online